YoungSong99/youngsong99/README.md

 ## 👋 Hi there!

-I'm a software developer who loves creating things.
-I enjoy building and learning something new. <br> If you have feedback or want to collaborate, please reach out!
+I'm a software developer who loves creating things.<br> If you have feedback or want to collaborate, please reach out!